huan/swift-MNIST/README.md

 Swift Module for [MNIST database (Modified National Institute of Standards and Technology database)](https://en.wikipedia.org/wiki/MNIST_database)

+This module is made by the purpose of easy to use for the [Swift Chapter](https://github.com/tensorflow-handbook-swift) in [Tensorflow Handbook](https://tf.wiki).

 ## Usage

 Class `MNIST` will provide all you need.